birkir/gatsby-source-prismic-graphql/packages/gatsby-source-prismic-graphql/README.md

 ### Automatic Page Generation

-You can generate pages automatically by providing mapping configuration under the `pages` option in `gatsby-config.js`.
+You can generate pages automatically by providing a mapping configuration under the `pages` option in `gatsby-config.js`.

 Let's assume we have the following page configuration set: